 By default, Windows 11/10 doesn’t add the day of the week (for example, Sunday, Monday, etc.) to the taskbar clock.
 To see weekdays, you need to click on the taskbar clock, then the Calendar flyout opens.
 Here, you can see the day in the calendar.
 But what if you want to show the weekday on the taskbar clock?
 Is any way to do this?
 Yes, it is possible on Windows 11 and Windows 10 to display weekdays just before the date.

-There are at least two ways to show weekdays on the taskbar clock.
-We will review both of them, one by one.
+There are at least three ways to show weekdays on the taskbar clock.
+We will review all of them one by one.

 How to Show Day of Week in Windows 11/10 Taskbar Clock using Control Panel?

 To do that, launch the Run dialog box by pressing Windows + R keys simultaneously from the keyboard.
 In the Run box, type Control or Control Panel and then hit Enter from the keyboard or click the OK button.